AaltoSciComp/scicomp-docs/news/index.rst

 News
 ====

+*7-9/06/2021* New Triton user?
+Join our course on how to use Triton and HPC https://scicomp.aalto.fi/training/scip/summer-kickstart/

+Please note that during the summer our `daily garage </help/garage/>`__ has a slightly different schedule.
+Furthermore, if you are into research software, join our `Research Software Hour <https://researchsoftwarehour.github.io/>`__ Twitch show, *usually* every thursday at 21:30 (Helsinki time).

+News archive
+~~~~~~~~~~~~

 *10/05/2021* CodeRefinirey online workshop starts today.
 Tune in for git intro part 1.
 If you did not register, you can watch via Twitch: https://www.twitch.tv/coderefinery

-We are updating our `hands-on trainings pages </training/>`__ with our courses for Spring 2021.
-Join our `daily garage </help/garage/>`__ if you have issues to discuss related to computing or data management.
-If you are into research software, join our `Research Software Hour <https://researchsoftwarehour.github.io/>`__ Twitch show, *usually* every thursday at 21:30 (Helsinki time).

-News archive
-~~~~~~~~~~~~

 *01/04/2021* April fools' ...
 NOT: no jokes but instead a reminder that we have new courses starting in April "Hands on Data Anonymization" and "Software Design for Scientific Computing".
 More info and registration links at https://scicomp.aalto.fi/training/